-In order to give staff and patrons time to find safe shelter during severe weather situations, the Library will consider if closing is necessary when:
+In order to give staff and patrons time to find safe shelter during severe weather situations, the Library will consider closing when:

-- 1.A Tornado Warning has been issued in any surrounding county. - 2.
+- 1. A Tornado Warning has been issued in any surrounding county. - 2.
 Athens City Hall is closed due to weather concerns.